dora-rs/dora-rs.github.io/docs/.templates/python-api.md

 An operator requires an `on_event` method and requires to return a `DoraStatus` , depending of it needs to continue or stop.

+To send an output from the operator, use `send_output: Callable[[str, bytes | pa.UInt8Array, dict], None]` input method:
+- the first argument is the `output_id` as defined in your dataflow.
+- the second argument is the data as either bytes or pyarrow.UInt8Array for zero copy.
+- the third argument is dora metadata if you want ot link the tracing from one input into an output.
+`e.g.:  send_output("bbox", pa.array([100], type=pa.uint8()), dora_event["metadata"])`

 ### Example

 ```python